-Technology accessibility is an important component of disability inclusion.
+Technology accessibility, also known as digital accessibility, is an important component of disability inclusion.

 In today’s workplace, technology is one of the central drivers of productivity and success, for all workers.
 But when workplace technology isn’t accessible, it excludes and becomes a barrier to employment.

 Inaccessible technology can limit opportunities for people with disabilities to get hired, or to excel in a position when they are unable to perform their job duties because they can’t access basic workplace tools.
 On the flip side, when an organization’s technology infrastructure is accessible, it can optimize—on both the individual and organizational level.